MA in English (online programs)

 INTERESTED IN ANY OF OUR PROGRAMS?
 APPLY NOW

-The Department also offers graduate certificate programs in College Writing: Theory and Practice (online), Technical Writing (online), and Teaching English to Speakers of Other Languages (TESOL) (offered face-to-face), A student can earn such a certificate alongside the MA degree.
+The Department also offers graduate certificate programs in College Writing: Theory and Practice (online), Technical Writing (online), Creative Writing Certificate (online), and Teaching English to Speakers of Other Languages (TESOL) (offered face-to-face), A student can earn such a certificate alongside the MA degree.

 For students interested in an MA degree with a thesis project, see the MA in Literary and Textual Studies, a face-to-face degree program designed for those interested in literary and textual studies, teaching, possible PhD programs, digital humanities, etc.